pyeventsourcing/esdbclient/README.md

 A "commit position" is a monotonically increasing integer representing the position of the recorded event in a "total order" of all recorded events in the database across all streams.
-The sequence of commit positions is not gapless.
-It represents the position of the event record on disk, and there are usually large differences between successive commits.
+It is the actual position of the event record on disk, and there are usually large differences between successive commits.
+The sequence of commit positions is NOT gapless.

+The "commit position" returned by `append_events()` is that of the last recorded event in the given sequence of new events.

-The "commit position" returned in this way can be used to wait for a downstream component to have processed the newly appended events.
+The "commit position" returned in this way can therefore be used to wait for a downstream component to have processed all the events that were recorded.

-For example, after a user interface command that results in the recording of new events, and before a query is issued that depends on an eventually consistent materialized view in a downstream component that would be stale if those newly appended events have not yet been processed, the user interface can poll the downstream component, to see if it has processed an event at that commit position, before executing a query for that materialized view.
+For example, consider a user interface command that results in the recording of new events, and a query into an eventually consistent materialized view in a downstream component that is updated from these events.
+If the new events have not yet been processed, the view would be stale.
+The "commit position" can be used by the user interface to poll the downstream component until it has processed the new events, after which time the view will not be stale.

 ### Get current stream position